sabival89/email-service/README.md

  - [Swagger](https://swagger.io/)

- #### Things I wish to include
+#### I aim to incorporate:

- - A custom HttpException class that wraps all the API's expected Http error statusCodes and a mapping to the NestJs HttpException classes with custom error messages that make sense to clients or consumers of the API.
+- A custom HttpException class consolidating expected API error status codes and mapping them to NestJs HttpException classes.
+These custom error messages will enhance clarity for API consumers.
- - Implement a `Queue` service to circumvent application scaling and performance challenges.
-So the `Queue` would hold as many emails as possible and dispatch them one after the other via it's daemon process.
-This will ensure that users get instant successfull responses when they send out emails, regardless of whether the email reached the recipient or not.
+- Introducing a Queue service to address application scaling and performance hurdles.
+The Queue will efficiently manage emails, dispatching them sequentially via its daemon process.
+This guarantees immediate successful responses for users sending emails, irrespective of their final delivery status.

 ## Installation